hashicorp/terraform-provider-vault/website/docs/d/generic_secret_list.html.md

 The following attributes are exported:

-* `data_json` - A string containing the full data payload retrieved from Vault, serialized in JSON format.

-* `keys` - A list of secret keys read from Vault that are configured under the provided path.
+* `names` - A list of secret key names read from Vault that are configured under the provided path.

-* `lease_id` - The lease identifier assigned by Vault, if any.

-* `lease_duration` - The duration of the secret lease, in seconds relative to the time the data was requested.
-Once this time has passed any plan generated with this data may fail to apply.

-* `lease_renewable` - `true` if the lease can be renewed using Vault's `sys/renew/{lease-id}` endpoint.
-Terraform does not currently support lease renewal, and so it will request a new lease each time this data source is refreshed.